Kurumiiw/Middleware/README.md

 >
 > Sets the timeout for blocking operations to timeout_s seconds.
 A value of None makes all blocking operations block, a value of 0 makes
 > all blocking operations non-blocking and raise an exception (BlockingIOError) if it would block.
 A value > 0 will result in an exception
-> (TimeoutError) when a blocking operations takes more than timeout_s seconds to complete.
+> (TimeoutError) when a blocking operation takes more than timeout_s seconds to complete.

 &nbsp;